 Almost half of the respondents cited or commented on Al as a trend, both in the short and long term.
 Some said that Als and their applications will have practical impacts, whether in the co-production of art, texts, programming or interactivity with players.
-In the longer term, Al will not only be applied in development or application, but will also have an impact on the planning and direct work of other employees in different areas.
+In the longer term, AI will not only be applied in development or application, but will also have an impact on the planning and direct work of other employees in different areas.
 There is a perception that AI should be used to improve the performance of development teams, without necessarily replacing the team, but rather enhancing them.

 The use of expanded or mixed reality (XR) ranks second as a trend, both in the short and long term.
-Like AI, the possibilities of using virtual reality (VR) and augmented reality (AR) were men-

-AR projects, however, hinges on the improvement and high availability of 5G technology, improvements in devices and game quality and the popularization of hardware, which is currently unfeasible for a large part of the population in countries in the Southern Hemisphere.
+Like AI, the possibilities of using virtual reality (VR) and augmented reality (AR) were mentioned by more than 50% of companies.
+The viability of VR/ AR projects, however, hinges on the improvement and high availability of 5G technology, improvements in devices and game quality and the popularization of hardware, which is currently unfeasible for a large part of the population in countries in the Southern Hemisphere.
 Respondents continue to be excited about the participation of major players such as Apple, Samsung, Google, among others, as their interest in the technology confirms its effective evolution.